road-to-excellence/kubernetes/mka/Introduction/why_k8s.md

 ## Why Kubernetes?

+Althouh below will answer the query, still this is a good read blog - [Why should you use Kubernetes?](https://www.softwareone.com/en/blog/articles/2021/03/23/why-kubernetes-2022)

 #### 1. Service discovery and load balancing
 - Kubernetes can expose a container using the DNS name or using their own IP address.
 If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic so that the deployment is stable.
 #### 2. Storage orchestration